baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 |   alphap25_gammap9_epsp1  | 0.10  | 0.90  | 0.50    | 73                  |

-- The overall number of successes per 100 trials are only marginally different for most conditons (8 of 10 conditons are within 5%, 9 of 10 withing 7%)
+- The overall number of successes per 100 trials are only marginally different for most conditions (8 of 10 conditions are within 5%, 9 of 10 within 7%)
 - Combined with the success rate data that indicates that the agent is able to reach it's destination reliably, independent of the conditions, and that the primary difference is how many rounds this takes.